DecodersCommunity/portfolio-builder/README.md

 A repository to publish your single page portfolios.

-Made with the intention of guiding beginner contributors towards open source, this respository is going to be maintained by: [Ishita Gupta](https://github.com/ishita1521) , [Sneha Agarwal](https://github.com/isyneha) and [Aastha Chauhan](https://github.com/aastha-chauhan-gits).
+Made with the intention of guiding beginner contributors towards open source, this respository is going to be maintained by: [Ishita Gupta](https://github.com/ishita1521), [Sneha Agarwal](https://github.com/isyneha) and [Aastha Chauhan](https://github.com/aastha-chauhan-gits).

 ## How to Contribute?

 We appreciate all kinds of contributions from anyone, be it finding an issue or writing a blog.

 Please check the [contributing guide](CONTRIBUTING.md) to become a contributor.

+## Steps to Contribute
+1. In the ["Your Portfolio"](Your Portfolio) folder make a HTML file named "YourRollNo.html".
+2. Copy and Paste the content of the [index.html](https://github.com/DecodersCommunity/portfolio-builder/blob/main/Template/index.html) file to your file.
+3. Start editing the content of the files from HTML BODY as mentioned in the comments.
+4. Finally, see how your portfolio looks.

 ## See your Portfolios